BlueBrain/Tide/doc/Building.md

 requirements:
 * Deflect: streaming of contents and applications
   - libjpeg-turbo
+* Rockets: http / REST interface (technically optional, but needed to operate the on-screen Launcher panel)
+  - libwebsockets
 * VirtualKeyboard: on-screen virtual keyboard (Qml)
-* ZeroEQ: http / REST interface (technically optional, but needed to operate the on-screen Launcher panel)
-  - Pthreads
-  - ZeroMQ

 Some additional libraries are searched by CMake to enable useful extra features if they are found: